 questions answers, your personal representative and success trustee will find it difficult, if not impossible, to gain access.

-Another issue is that some things which are inheritable assets in physical form, like records and books, are a non-transferable license in digital form.
+Another issue is that some things That are inheritable assets in physical form, like records and books, are a non-transferable license in digital form.
 Two of the best-known accounts in this category are Apple’s iTunes libraries and Amazon’s

 Kindle libraries.
 Both are licenses and the content of the account cannot be transferred to another account. iTunes allows a limited ability to transfer ownership to allow access, but content cannot be transferred to another account.
 You can